psykeron/cashmere/README.md

 All subscribers are expected to be Async functions.

 # What we don't have today
-- An event store, aside from SNS's 14 day archive.
 - Memory and Concurrency management options.

 # What we do have